 The new EU MDR has various revisions of the regulview citemed’s literature review processatory aspects covered by the Medical Device Directive (MDD).
 Therefore, it has launched requirements for those who are seeking CE-mark approval and the professional Body reviewers Authority.
 Since its publication in 2017, the medical device sector has established the depth of the latest requirements and their impact on the devices.
 Clinical evaluation is one of the heated topics, and companies have tried to meet the requirements to get the approval of the medical products.
-Below are some tips for approval.
-You can also view citemed’s literature review process for more information.

 Although it may sound self-explanatory, being proactive seems to be the most critical point in MDR compliance.
 As such, some companies could wait for a delay hoping that the EU will see their inability to align with the new regulation requirements.
 Moreover, there is a limited number of professional Bodies with a limited scope of designation.
 Therefore, because of the workload, the evaluation process may take an extended period.
 Being proacting will help you strategize your pathway based on the applicability and availability of the professional Body you want to work with.

 Understand Applicable Requirements

 In the clinical evaluation asper MDR, the first thing is to understand is that it is not just a report.
 It is the final output of the ongoing evaluation process, a compilation of the clinical evidence that shows conformity to the applicable GSPRs (General Safety and Performance Requirements).
 Furthermore, generic parts should be covered in the clinical evaluation process, including the development plan, evaluation plan, clinical investigation, and common specifications.
 By understanding the requirements, you stand a chance of getting your approval.

 Be Systematic and Structured